Berau Coal Energy

-PT Berau Coal Energy Tbk is Indonesia's fifth largest coal producer.
+PT Berau Coal Energy Tbk is a major coal producer based in Jakarta, Indonesia.
+It was Indonesia's fifth largest coal producer as of 2013.

 History

 Berau Coal Energy was created in 1983, following the signing of a contract with the Indonesian government as sole mining contractor within the Berau regency of East Kalimantan.
 Production began in 1994.

 Production

-Berau Coal operate three active mines (Lati, Sambarata and Binungan) at a single site in East Kalimantan.
-Estimated resources of about 2.6 billion tons, with probable and proven reserves estimated at 512 million tons (mt), lie within a single concession of around 118,400 hectares.
+The mining company operates three active mines (Lati, Sambarata and Binungan) at a single site in East Kalimantan.
+Berau Coal has an estimated resources of about 2.6 billion tons, with probable and proven reserves estimated at 512 million tons (mt), lie within a single concession of around 118,400 hectares.

 All three mines produce thermal coal, using conventional open pit mining techniques, primarily to supply the Chinese market.

 Controversies

-Berau Coal became part of Vallar plc, British financier Nathaniel Rothschild's £700m cash shell, in July 2010.
+Berau Coal became a part of Vallar plc, after British financier Nathaniel Rothschild acquired a controlling stake in the company for £700m in July 2010.

 In 2013, it was variously reported that $173 million had allegedly gone "missing" or that "mysteriously vanished" or that a withdrawal was "unauthorised" from Berau Coal under Rosan Roeslani's leadership.
 Roeslani disputed the claims.

-As part of an effort to restructure and take control of the business, Rothschild offered to inject US$100 million into Berau Coal and offered sign a restructuring support agreement with creditors in February 2015.
+As part of an effort to restructure and take control of the business, Rothschild offered to fund US$100 million into Berau Coal and offered sign a restructuring support agreement with creditors in February 2015.

-After a series of internal disputes, board room battles and court inquiries into "financial irregularities" at Berau Coal, Amir Sambodo agreed to resign in March 2015 as president of Berau.
-However, he failed to relinquish the position and refused to allow Asia Resource Minerals's chief financial officer, chief mining officer or his successor into the head office of Berau.
-For a while, executives acting on behalf of Rothschild only had limited access to Berau's accounting systems and bank account information.
+After a series of internal disputes, disagreements and investigations turned into "financial irregularities" at Berau Coal, Amir Sambodo agreed to resign in March 2015 as the president of Berau Coal.
+However, he failed to give up the position and refused to allow Asia Resource Minerals's chief financial officer, chief mining officer or his successor into the head office of Berau Coal.
+For a while, executives acting on behalf of Rothschild only had limited access to Berau Coal's accounting systems and bank account information.

-The Widjaja's Sinar Mas subsidiary company, Asia Coal Energy Ventures, spearheaded by the 33-year-old Fuganto Widjaja, together with Argyle Street Management Ltd., countered on 7 May 2015 with a cash offer and alternative recapitalisation plan involving a $150 million cash injection and a restructuring support agreement similar to the one offered by Rothschild in May.
-In response Rothschild gave up his long battle for ARM and agreed to sell his 17.2% stake in June 2015.
+The Widjaja's Sinar Mas subsidiary company, Asia Coal Energy Ventures, led by the Fuganto Widjaja together with Argyle Street Management Ltd., responded with a cash offer and alternative recapitalisation plan in 7 May 2015 involving a $150 million cash injection and a restructuring support agreement similar to the one offered by Rothschild earlier.
+In response Rothschild gave up his long conflict for ARM and agreed to sell his 17.2% stake in June 2015.